teodosii/react-notifications-component/README.md

 ## Examples

 In the following examples for brevity some options will not be mentioned.
 Strictly focusing on the needed options to present each example.
-For reference, we will spread each time a `notification` object to have non relevant fields included as wel;/
+For reference, we will be using Object spread operator on a `notification` object to have non relevant fields included as well.

 ```js
 notification = {